-But this makes the second piece of advice a bit tricky – try to get a rapport with Kieran.
+But this makes the second piece of advice tricky – try to get a rapport with Kieran.
 This will be tricky as he most likely will not be overjoyed at you examining his perineum: “What on earth are you doing looking at my penis when I’ve been stabbed in my leg?”.

 You can’t force him, but make sure you do the best stab check you can, and don’t miss the real injury

 It’s time to decide about imaging.
 From our hospital’s data, 14% of patients went home from ED with no imaging at all (and most of these were due to a single stab wound to the thigh), so you don’t have to image just because he’s been stabbed.
 It depends on where the injury is – know your anatomy and the likelihood of a vascular injury.
-If there is excessive bleeding (or a haematoma indicating concealed bleeding) then get a CT angiogram.
+If there is excessive bleeding (or a haematoma indicating concealed bleeding), get a CT angiogram.

-I said this was a unique opportunity to save a life and you’ve aced it.
-He’s off home with his skateboard and his mum, to frolic with his friends in the park and study hard for his exams.
+I said this was a unique opportunity to save a life, and you’ve aced it.
+He’s off home with his skateboard and his mum to frolic with his friends in the park and study hard for his exams.
 You’ve nailed it.

 Six months later…